modzy/hugging-face-raspberry-pi/README.md

 *NOTE: While the following instructions are specific to setting up a Raspberry Pi, you may perform the equivalent steps on the edge or remote device of your choice.*

-## Containerize Hugging Face Model
+## Containerize Hugging Face Model :hugs:

 *Note: If you would like follow along in this section of the notebook, you must first create a free account on [Dockerhub](https://hub.docker.com/signup).
 If, however, you wish to skip this portion, you can use this pre-built [Docker container](https://hub.docker.com/repository/docker/modzy/tinybert-arm).*